TautvydasD/TautvydasD/README.md

 ### ⏰ Hey, you, you're finally awake. ⏰
 You were trying to cross the border.
 Walked right into my profiles ambush, same as me...

-## 👉🏻 Current me is...
+## 👉🏻 I am/do...

-1. Currently an intern.👶
+👶 Currently an intern.
-2. Studying Bachelors in KTU.👨‍🎓
+👨‍🎓 Studying Bachelors in KTU.
-3. Loves music, sports and board games.🤹
+🤹 Love music, sports and board games.

 ## 📞 Ways of contacting